 Last Sunday, we decided for the last time to go to mountain Stoliv for chestnuts (the rainy season is already beginning and we won’t be able to pick them anymore) and at the same time, finally, climb to the top of Mount Vrmac.
 The day was sunny and warm.
 The higher you climb, the more pronounced the arrival of autumn becomes.
 Only a few yellow leaves sway on the trees, stones without lush vegetation are exposed and give the mountain an even more formidable face.
 But nevertheless, creeping thyme (a Mediterranean spice) is still creeping and in no hurry to go underground 🙂 Smelling its sweet smell, I could not resist and rather gathered it up - you know how wonderful it goes with meat dishes and soups!

-Almost all mountain trails are marked with special signs, following which you will not get lost and will definitely reach your destination.
-These trails are marked by local clubs of mountain sensations, who developed these trails themselves, for which special “praise” to them!
-This is what the labels look like:
+Almost all mountain trails are marked with special signs, which will help you avoid getting lost and ensure you reach your destination.
+These trails are marked by local mountain adventure clubs, which developed them themselves, and for that, we salute them!
+Here's what the signs look like:

-However, I do not advise you to go on a trip along mountain paths alone, because. sometimes they intersect and you can accidentally turn onto another path or, due to inexperience, lose the “trace”.
-In addition to these signs, other marks are also very common.
-Try not to get into trouble or somewhere else! 🙂
+However, I don't recommend hiking alone along mountain trails, as they sometimes intersect, and you might accidentally turn off onto another trail or, due to inexperience, lose the trail.
+Besides these signs, other markers are very common.
+Try not to get into trouble or anything else! 🙂

 At the top of the mountain, we met with those who left these marks for us 🙂